 Simple URL blocking works for nearly all cases and is extremely flexible.
 However, sometimes you need even more control.
 That's where Advanced URL blocking comes in.

-A really simple but powerful way to add exceptions to blocking is to add a plus sign (
+To add exceptions to the whitelist, add new sites with a plus sign (

-+) before a URL.
++) before the URL.
 This tells Focus to add an exception for this rule.
-This makes it really easy, for example, to block all of Facebook except a certain URL.
+For example, you can block all URLs except for one website

 Advanced URL blocking with Regex